 Redcliffe Training, the market leader corporate finance and banking training provider specialises in the presentation of highly technical and practical bespoke courses to the financial community.
 Our programmes can be delivered on an open basis at our training centres in London or on an in-house basis at your offices.

 We have presented courses for investment banks, stockbrokers, corporate financial advisers, accountants, lawyers and corporates all over the world.
 Redcliffe Training has a very prestigious client base and during the past ten years it has delivered in-house seminars to many leading financial institutions and professional advisers worldwide, as set out under Our Clients & Their Testimonials.
-Between 2007 and 2016 around 12,000 participants attended Redcliffe training’s open courses.
+Around 12,000 participants attended Redcliffe training’s open courses over the past ten years.

 The topics that we cover include all areas of corporate finance (mergers and acquisitions, IPOs, buy-outs, debt finance, restructuring, valuation, modelling and regulation), banking (including treasury products, corporate banking, operation risk, risk management and trade finance), project finance, real estate and commercial property finance, accounts topics and tax.
 Details of over 200 courses which Redcliffe Training can present can be found under Courses.
 Many of these are presented on a public basis and all of them may be presented in-house to the client’s specification.